arnicas/simple-embedded-text-navigator/README.md

 ## Overview

-This is now an overloaded fairy tale hunter app with scoring etc. Mea culpa.
+This is now an over-engineered fairytale search web app with scoring etc. Mea culpa.
 The key elements are these:

 * The [client-vector-search](https://github.com/yusufhilmi/client-vector-search#readme) node package.
 * [Transformers.js](https://huggingface.co/docs/transformers.js/en/index) from HuggingFace.
 * A very small embedding model that runs in the browser, [bge-micro](https://huggingface.co/TaylorAI/bge-micro).
-You need the onnx directory and the config files.
-Check my folder in static/site-data/cache for the files.
+It used to be loaded locally but something changed in the latest browsers to make this unreliable; now it loads from HuggingFace.
-* Data embedded with the model, stored in json, for instance.
+* Data embedded with the model, stored in json files.
 In this case I used fairy tale texts that I previously cleaned, sentence-tokenized, classified (to get descriptive not dialogue etc.), and enriched with some metadata.
 This was the bulk of the work -- the rest is endless fiddling with UI stuff and arguing with Claude over that.

 ## The key tech points for a student etc.